Learning how to make music is how you move forward with your creativity.

 Feeling ready to start is about having the confidence and the right tools to embark.

-In this guide I’ll show you everything a modern musician needs to start creating right away.
+In this guide I’ll show you everything a modern musician needs to learn how to create music.

-Each stage in the process is laid out in order, but you can use the menu bar on the left to navigate to any section right away.
+Each stage in the process is laid out in order, but you can use the menu bar to navigate to any section right away.

 The first spark of an idea can become a finished track that rules the airwaves.
 But it has to turn into a song first.